Modified Kerr black holes surrounded by dark matter spike: Discussion and Conclusions

 \section{Discussion and Conclusions}

 A unique opportunity to test the strong-field predictions of GR and shed light on metric theories of gravity is provided by the SMBHs, $\text{M}87^{*}$ and $\text{Sgr A}^{*}$, at the core of the M87 and Milky Way galaxies.
 Although facing certain theoretical challenges, these two compact entities appear to be highly plausible candidates for representing astrophysical BHs.
 Images of the compact objects at the Galactic Centers obtained by the EHT collaboration inspired us to investigate the properties of BHs in a novel configuration: the BG combined with a GM in the region impacted by the DM spike.
-As we have previously stated, topological defects such as GMs may emerge in Lorentz violating theories, where the BF might effectively cause Lorentz violation.
+As we have previously stated, topological defects such as GMs may emerge in Lorentz violating theories, where the bumblebee field might effectively cause Lorentz violation.
 If isolated, GMs might persist in the Universe up today.

 We assume that the central regions, including the SMBHs themselves, are immersed in a DM spike characterized by a power-law density profile.
-In the DM spike-affected region, we investigate the combined impact of BG and GM effects, particularly focusing on $q$ parameter's influence on Kerr BH features like the horizons, ergoregions, SLSs, and shadows.
-Thus, this parameter assumes a dual role in our research, governing the consequences of the BGGM combination.
-Therefore, the combination of both these components -- the BGGM effect and the DM spike profile -- may present a realistic platform for exploring the characteristics of the Kerr BH.
+In the DM spike-affected region, we investigate the combined impact of BG and GM effects, particularly focusing on the influence of parameters $\ell$ and $\tilde{\mu}$ on Kerr BH features like the horizons, ergoregions, SLSs, and shadows.
+Thus, the combination of both these components -- the BGGM effect and the DM spike profile -- may present a realistic platform for exploring the characteristics of the Kerr BH.
 It should be mentioned that no prior study has been done on a configuration containing these concepts.
-Therefore, we expect that this study will make a substantial contribution to our understanding of the effects of the BF, GM, and DM spike on the horizons, SLSs, ergoregions, and shadow silhouettes.
+Therefore, we expect that this study will make a substantial contribution to our understanding of the effects of the bumblebee field, GM, and DM spike on the horizons, SLSs, ergoregions, and shadow silhouettes.
 For this aim, we estimated the normalization parameter, $\rho_{0}$, and associated parameters for the DM spike profiles in both the Milky Way and $\text{M87}$ galaxy centers.